 D. THE RECURRING PAULINE SOUNDBITE DESCRIBING CHANGE

-In Paul’s letters to the Roman, Ephesian, and Colossian Churches he often speaks of spiritual growth: i.e. Sanctification or change in terms of “putting off ” and “putting on.”
-He is saying that to grow spiritually, the believer must put off the old self and put on the new self.
-Ephesians 4:22–24 best capsulizes this wherein Paul states:
+In Paul’s letters to the Roman, Ephesian, and Colossian churches he often speaks of spiritual growth, i.e., sanctification or “change” in terms of “putting off ” and “putting on.”
+He is saying that to grow spiritually, the believer must put off the old self and put on the new self, which is best capsulized in Ephesians 4:22–24 wherein Paul states:

-Key to our study, relative to how the believer effectuates change in his life is the idea of laying aside the old self, or putting it off.
-And, synonymous with putting off or laying aside is the Greek word for repentance.
-It means to turn 180 degrees, to put something off, out of your life that is not pleasing to God.
+Key to our study and relative to how the believer effectuates change in his life is the idea of “laying aside the old self,” or “putting it off.”
+And synonymous with “putting off ” or “laying aside” is the Greek word for repentance.
+It means “to turn 180°,” to put something off or out of your life that is not pleasing to God.

-It follows then that repentance, putting off, is an essential, key element for Christian growth.
-Given basics related to Sanctification, and what keys it, how can we best understand what is characteristic of true repentance?
+It follows then that repentance or “putting off ” is an essential, key element for Christian growth.
+Given basics related to sanctification and what leads to it, how can we best understand what is characteristic of true repentance?
 What follows may seem a bit “in the weeds” on this subject, but precisely and thoroughly understanding what the Bible means by repentance is of utmost importance since it effectuates spiritual growth!
 It is the starting point of spiritual growth!
-Accordingly, to fail at this point is to fail at growing spiritually.
+Accordingly, to fail at understanding this point is to fail at growing spiritually.